 There is no doubt that marine environments are critical to national, state and regional economies.
 It is therefore crucial that policy frameworks and processes like the Marine Bio Regional Planning Process (MBPP) are driven by strong independently peer reviewed science.
 We know however that this has not occurred with the MBPP by and under the leadership of Ministers Peter Garrett and Tony Burke.
 What should be a sound process has turned into a debacle governed by short-term political outcomes rather than what is in the best interests of the marine environment and those who derive an income and pleasure from it.
 As an example:

 - At the time of the release of the draft south west plan the Stakeholder Advisory Group (SAG) advising government on behalf of industry within the MBPP, had not met since March 2010.

-- The science underpinning large-scale marine closures is considered 'confidential' by the Government and has never been released even though the Department and Government promised it would.
+- The science underpinning large-scale marine closures was considered 'confidential' by the Labor Government and has never been released even though the Department and Government promised it would.

-- Consultation has been handled appalling by the current Government.
+- Consultation was handled appalling by the Labor Government.

 - The DAP process must take into consideration both economic, social and community concerns and yet the science is deficient and the Department's own reports indicate that the recreational fishing date used to determine 'effort' is out of date - by over 10 years.

 - Many auxiliary industry groups have not been consulted at all with regard to substantial policy decisions within the MBPP.